Patching Approximately Safe Value Functions Leveraging Local Hamilton-Jacobi Reachability Analysis: Experiments

+For both quadrotor environments, we train a control policy and corresponding neural barrier function such that the quadrotor will self-right from a random initial state.
+We consider vertical constraints, the floor and ceiling (for 4D and 6D), and additionally horizontal constraints, 2 walls (for 6D).
+The dynamics for the planar quadrotor models are adopted from~\cite{SinghRichardsEtAl2020}.
+We compare to global HJ reachability, implemented using \refineCBF, for both environments.

-The 4D dynamics model enables us to compare against standard HJ reachability, where all cells are updated at every iteration.
-As seen from Fig.~\ref{fig:vf_4d}, left, we see that for different 2D projections of the 4D viability kernel, the solution from our algorithm and global reachability match closely (although we obtain an overapproximation of the global viability kernel).
-As expected the value function (see Fig.~\ref{fig:vf_4d}, right) matches closely to the global solution far from the boundary and at the boundary, whereas the local solution has steeper (flatter) gradients near the boundary within (outside) the viability kernel.
+For the 4D quadcopter model, as seen from Fig.~\ref{fig:vf_4d}, left, for different 2D projections of the 4D viability kernel, the solution from \algname (blue) and \refineCBF (green) match closely.
+Fig.~\ref{fig:vf_4d}, right shows the value function produced by \algname (blue) and \refineCBF (green).
+As expected, the value function from \algname closely matches the global solution near the boundary, whereas the local solution has steeper gradients near the boundary within the viability kernel, and flatter gradients outside.

-In addition, we demonstrate the need for patching neural almost-barriers by rolling out trajectories ($n=1000$, $t=10s$) that start within the safe set and employ said almost-barrier as a CBF in a safety filter.
-This equally enables us to quantify the performance of the obtained value functions, both global and local, when used as CBFs in a safety filter with a nominal policy that is potentially unsafe, see Table~\ref{tab:quad4d} for a quantitative comparison.
-We observe that the share of unsafe trajectories of \algname and global HJR are on the same order of magnitude, while \algname provides a $14$x computational speedup.
-The large amount of unsafe trajectories for the neural almost-barrier highlight the need for formal safety methods.
-We also visualize the trajectories in Fig.~\ref{fig:4d_trajectories} in the vertical position-vertical velocity plane.
-We additionally observe that although the share of unsafe trajectories of \algname and global HJR are on the same order of magnitude, \algname's value function does not provide an exponential return to safety.
-This is likely due to the flattened gradients outside the safe set.
-Fitting a signed-distance function to the obtained 0-superlevel set can mitigate this behavior.
+In addition, we demonstrate the need for patching neural value functions by sampling trajectories ($n=1000$, $t~=~10s$) that start within the safe set and employ said value function as a CBF in a safety filter.
+This equally enables us to quantify the performance of the obtained value functions, both global and local, when used as CBVFs in a safety filter with a nominal policy that is potentially unsafe, see Tab.~\ref{tab:quad4d} for a quantitative comparison and Fig.~\ref{fig:4d_rollout} for a visual depiction.
+We select a nominal policy that results in failure for all sampled trajectories when not using a safety filter.